comit-network/xmr-btc-swap/docs/asb/README.md

 #### Tor and hidden services

-The ASB supports will automatically create a Tor hidden service if the Tor control port can be found.
+The ASB supports Tor and will automatically create a Tor hidden service if the Tor control port can be found.
 By default, the ASB will look for the control port under `localhost:9051`.
-To allow the ASB to create hidden services, enable the control port and authentication in your torrc file.
+To allow the ASB to create a hidden service, enable the control port and authentication in your torrc file:
-Concretely, add these lines:

 ```
 ControlPort 9051